CS340-21/GameGUI/Project_Proposal.md

  for all of the team using machine learning together with GUI development.

 ###### Roles:
-* Sam Aba - General Discussion, Code Implementation, Camera Integration
+* Sam Aba - General Discussion, Code Implementation, Camera Integration (Current Customer)
 * Chandler Brooks - Code Implementation, Debugging
-* Heather Haynie - General Discussion, Code Implementation, Preliminary Reasearch
+* Heather Haynie - General Discussion, Code Implementation, Preliminary Reasearch (Current Organizer and Customer)
 * Matthew Scarfo - General Discussion, Code Implementation

 Rotation of leading roles will be determined by the progress of team meetings.

 ### Project Management
-The completion of the system will be feasible.
+The completion of a minimal system will be feasible.
 Progress will be monitored through online meetings held once a week on Mondays.

 ###### Schedule: